 How else can we have that face off between Raylan and Boyd in the final season?

 But let’s talk about Ava.
 Executive producers and Olyphant had already made it clear Ava would get out of prison, but how?
 Well, let’s just say someone called it correctly.
 Yeah, the proof is right here.

-Ava cut a deal with Raylan to help put away Boyd for good, as he is now enemy #1 in the marshal office with Darryl dead.
+Ava cut a deal with Raylan to help put away Boyd for good, as he is now enemy #1 in the marshal office with Daryl dead.
 Yes, Ava is free.
 But still in a whole world of danger, as she’s now in a twisted triangle between her, Boyd and Raylan.
-She will have to betray the man she was engaged to in order to save herself — one could say that Raylan intends to use the one woman he cares about to do in Boyd just like he did with Darryl.
+She will have to betray the man she was engaged to in order to save herself — one could say that Raylan intends to use the one woman he cares about to do in Boyd just like he did with Daryl.

 That is cold-hearted, y’all.

 And the last scene of the episode was her meeting Raylan on the bridge to discuss how she was going to help him take Boyd down.
 Showrunner Graham Yost had revealed in a media call last week that the last scene of the episode would feature Ava and a new version of the song “You’ll Never Leave Harlan Alive,” causing a few doubts about her survival, but this twist on the recurring theme of the song gave their meeting a hint of the menace to come.

 A few other epic moments included Tim showing a whole new side with his extra screen time this week, tailing Daryl before his demise and showing he is every bit as badass as his cowboy-hat-wearing peer.
 And, as Twitter lit up again, catching a lot of attention from the female fans.
 All that tough talk?
 It made us ladies kinda tingly, if you know what I mean.
 Which is a hard thing to do in the shadow of Olyphant.
 But Pitts is finding his stride now that he got a little extra screen time.